“Fairy tales are more than true: not because they tell us that dragons exist, but because they tell us that dragons can be beaten.” – Neil Gaiman.

 To sum up, our discussion, let’s look at some of the frequently asked questions about exam anxiety.

-Is Exam Anxiety The Same As Exam Stress?
+Is Exam Anxiety the Same as Exam Stress?

 Most researchers use the two terms interchangeably, as academic stress is also a cause of exam anxiety.
 However, there is a significant difference between them.
 Academic stress is a broad term referring to all negative impacts related to managing coursework – starting from time pressure, exhaustion of handling different educational projects to taking the examination, and personal lifestyle.

-Are There Therapies For Exam Anxiety?
+Are there Therapies for Exam Anxiety?

 As a psychotherapist, I have seen effective results with EMDR therapy and hypnotherapy for overcoming exam anxiety.
 I also hear Cognitive-Behavioral Therapy (CBT) is also effective exam anxiety treatment.
 Ensure to evaluate them and choose one that works best for you.

-How Do I Overcome Anxiety In An Exam Room?
+How Do I Overcome Anxiety in an Exam Room?

 Exam anxiety is unavoidable and can strike you as soon as you receive the test paper.
 To cool anxiety in such situations, practice relaxation techniques – such as mindfulness or visualisation, that works best for you.
 However, the first thing you should do is to acknowledge your feelings.